-Filings in the Court of Appeal may by submitted in person or by mail, unless you have chosen to file your documents electronically.
+Filings in the Court of Appeal must be made electronically unless you have filed a notice of hardship.
+If you have done that and are exempt from that requirement, you make may submit your filings in person or by mail.
 The addresses can be found in Appendix 3.